 AE Director, Aurélie Baranger, was invited to take part in the opening panel of the conference alongside the project leaders and local authorities.
-She highlighted the importance of the AMUSE project and of advocating for the right to education of autistic people across Europe.
+She highlighted the importance of advocating for the right to inclusive education of autistic people across Europe.

 This right is enshrined in the Resolution of the Council of Europe on the education and social inclusion of children and young people with ASD and in article 24 of the UN Convention on the Rights of People with Disabilities, which provides for access to education in the general education system.
 In order to make this right a reality, and ensure the best conditions and the provision of adequate support for autistic people to thrive, exchanging and promoting practical, innovative and evidence-based solutions at the national and international level is key.

-The AMUSE project aims precisely at providing resources and best practices, and conducting research to support this particular modality of schooling, which is highly strategic and has policy implications for the effective inclusion of students with autism.
+The AMUSE project aims at providing resources and best practices, and conducting research to assess this particular modality of schooling.
 The project is developing a European-wide data base of mainstream schools with autism units, available clicking here.